-Live from Prairie Lights: Between the Lines—Armen of Armenia, Ameena Hussein, and Kiki Petrosino
+Live from Prairie Lights: Between the Lines with The International Writing Program—Armen of Armenia, Ameena Hussein, and Kiki Petrosino

 Location: Second floor @ Prairie Lights Books